lorforlinux/docs.beagleboard.io/boards/capes/motor_cape.rst

 Code to Get Started
 *******************

-* For instance, a kernel that I found to work is kernel: `6.1-Beagle`
+* For instance, a kernel that I found to work is kernel: `6.1.83-ti-arm64-r64`
+* An image I found to work is: `BeagleBoard.org Debian Bookworm Xfce Image 2024-07-04`

 Before using the Motor Cape, some installation steps are needed: